Chart Color Schemes

 Gladesville - Huntleys Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 projects that could impact the area.
+The performance of a region can significantly be influenced by modifications in local infrastructure, substantial projects, and planning schemes.
+AreaSearch has pinpointed 26 initiatives that could potentially impact this area.
 Notable projects include Altira Gladesville, Gladesville Village, Woolworths Gladesville, and the Gladesville Masterplan.
-The following list details those likely to be most relevant.
+The following list provides details on those projects deemed most pertinent.

 Professional plan users can use the search below to filter and access additional projects.